Home » The Cost of Disengaged Employees – And How to Address The Problem

 It’s a million-dollar question – or more specifically, an $8.8 trillion-dollar question.
 That’s how much low engagement costs the global economy.

-Low employee engagement costs the global economy $8.8 trillion.
+cost of disengaged employees: Low employee engagement costs the global economy $8.8 trillion.

 This article explores the cost of disengaged employees, including compelling stats that reinforce the need for better engagement in the workplace.
 We’ll suggest concrete ways to address the problem and motivate highly engaged workers.